danielpiron/Resume/README.md

- * Unified nearly a dozen disparate builds, making up over 700 build artifacts, into a single continuously integrated process through the development of a makefile-free, multi-platform (Win32, Linux 32/64) and multi-language (C++, Managed C++, CSharp, Java) automated system allowing anyone to add a new project to the build simply by checking in source and providing a list of required dependencies.
+ * Unified nearly a dozen disparate builds, making up over 700 build artifacts, into a single continuously integrated process through the development of a makefile-free, multi-platform (Win32, Linux 32/64) and multi-language (C++, Managed C++, CSharp, Java) automated system (written in Perl) allowing users to add a new project to the build simply by checking in source and providing a list of required dependencies.
+This also facilated efforts to port applications from Windows to Linux as the first step was to sipmly specify Linux as a platform.
- * Automated in-house code generation routines and seamlessly integrated them into our code management system replacing manually run ad hoc scripts previously maintained by individual developers eliminating 95% of build errors due to code generation.
+ * Automated in-house code generation routines and seamlessly integrated them into our code management system replacing manually run ad hoc scripts previously maintained by individual developers eliminating 99% of build errors due to code generation.
- * Implemented a simple dependency filtering mechanism that  resulted a 40% decrease in build times by better targeting artifacts by platform.
+ * Implemented a simple dependency filtering mechanism resulting a 40% decrease in build times by better targeting artifacts by platform.
 Further gains in performance were made by reducing the number of calls to the SCM by 60% in selected processes.